srenner/CompostBuddy/README.md

 # CompostBuddy

 IoT project to assist with home composting.
-Uses a ESP32 microcontroller and automation routines powered by Home Assistant.
+Uses a ESP32 microcontroller, a minimal self-hosted companion app, and automation routines powered by Home Assistant.

 ## Description